-Great emphasis is placed in training children how to care for and use all classroom equipment.
+Great emphasis is placed in teaching children how to care for and use all classroom equipment.

 Children are taught to:

-- Handle books and equipment and each others' work with care and respect; - Return all books and equipment to their correct place after use; - Clear and tidy surfaces and floors of learning materials at the end of each session.
+- Handle books and equipment and each others' work with care and respect; - Return all books and equipment to their correct place after use; - Clear and tidy their own surface and floor of learning materials at the end of each session.